Benedictine Sisters of Jesus Crucified: History

 After the war, the growth of the congregation was swift, with the members of the congregation reaching 130 by 1951.
 The congregation had received formal recognition by the Holy See on 22 April 1950.
 Eventually nine monasteries were founded throughout France.
-A monastery was founded in the United States in 1955 in Devon, Pennsylvania, followed by another in Newport, Rhode Island in 1962.
-A monastery was founded in Castle Cary, England, called St John's Priory in 1959 by 6 of the sisters, but later closed in 1994.
-A monastery was opened in Japan.
+A monastery was founded in the United States in 1955 in Devon, Pennsylvania, followed by another in Newport, Rhode Island, in 1962.
+A monastery was founded in Castle Cary, England, called St John's Priory in 1959 by six of the sisters, but later closed in 1994.
+In 1960 a monastery was opened in Japan, as well as one in Saint-James, in Normandy, on the site of an 11th-century priory, which had served as a resting spot along the pilgrimage route to the Abbey of Mont-Saint-Michel.
 By 1980, the number of Sisters had reached 210.

 In 1984 the congregation was admitted into the Benedictine Confederation, an umbrella body of the Benedictine monasteries of men and women around the world.
 With this step, the congregation was able at last formally to call itself Benedictine.

 Current

+Due to challenges with aging facilities and an increasing number of Sisters requiring accommodations, the two American communities were merged in 2001 to form a new monastery in Branford, Connecticut, called the Monastery of the Glorious Cross.
+It was located on the grounds of the former Connecticut Hospice—the first hospice in the United States—with renovations made for wheelchair accessibility, as well as a chapel and bell tower.

-As of 2012 the congregation has four monasteries.
-The number of monasteries in France has been reduced to two: the motherhouse in Brou-sur-Chantereine, and another in Saint-James, a village in Normandy.
-The two American communities were merged in 2001 into a new monastery in Branford, Connecticut.
-The monastery in Japan continues.
+As of 2012 the congregation had four monasteries.
+The number of monasteries in France was reduced to two: the motherhouse in Brou-sur-Chantereine, and another in Saint-James, a village in Normandy.
+The monasteries in Japan and the United States continued.

+In 2024, the General Chapter of the congregation elected to merge with the Missionary Benedictine Sisters of St. Bathilde, whose motherhouse is located in Vanves, near Paris, France.
+At that time, the decision was made to close the monasteries in Normandy and the United States.